DanZinagri/NicheD20_Quartz/content/Classes/Martial/Barbarian/_index.md

 While a barbarian may not have a graceful approach to problems, a barbarian still grows as a combatant as he gains levels, learning additional tricks and techniques.
 At 2nd level the barbarian gains access to Barbarian Talents when selecting class talents.

-For a complete listing of barbaric paths see Table: [[Barbarian Talents|Barbarian Talents]].
+For a complete listing of barbaric paths see Table: [Barbaric Paths](./Barbarian%20Talents/_index.md).
 ## Fury

 At 3rd level a barbarian learns to channel his rage in new and destructive ways.
 While raging the barbarian gains a pool of fury equal to his 1+Endurance modifier (minimum 2).
 This pool empties at the end of a rage and fills each time the barbarian enters a new rage.
 The barbarian may spend 1 stamina as a move action on his turn to refill his Fury pool without requiring him to enter a new rage.